SteelCompendium/compendium/docs/Negotiation/Motivations and Pitfalls/Freedom.md

 Arguments that appeal to a freedom motivation contend that helping the heroes will maintain or grant freedom to the NPC or other people.
 Example arguments include the following:

-- “I know you want to see the queen's authority revoked forever.
+- "I know you want to see the queen's authority revoked forever.
 She has no heirs.
-Give us the key to her study so that we can prove her corruption and give you a chance to topple the monarchy henceforth.”
+Give us the key to her study so that we can prove her corruption and give you a chance to topple the monarchy henceforth."
-- “If you promise to give us ten vials of Assassin's Kiss, we'll see to it that the baron's prison is emptied.”
+- "If you promise to give us ten vials of Assassin's Kiss, we'll see to it that the baron's prison is emptied."